hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 ### Padding of IXoT responses

-The goal of padding IXoT responses would be to obfuscate the incremental changes to the zone between SOA updates to minimize information leakage about zone update activity and growth.
+The goal of padding IXoT responses is to obfuscate the incremental changes to the zone between SOA updates to minimize information leakage about zone update activity and growth.
 Both the size and timing of the IXoT responses could reveal information.

-IXFR responses can vary in size greatly from the order of 100 bytes for one or two record updates, to tens of thousands of bytes for large dynamic DNSSEC signed zones.
+IXFR responses can vary greatly in size from the order of 100 bytes for one or two record updates, to tens of thousands of bytes for large dynamic DNSSEC signed zones.
 The frequency of IXFR responses can also depend greatly on if and how the zone is DNSSEC signed.